roboticslab-fr/rplidar-turtlebot2/README.md

 #RP-LiDAR on TurtleBot2 HowTo - v2.0 !
 Update to ROS HYDRO !

 ##Notes
-We performed some updates on the Workstations and TurtleBot2 Netbooks.
+We performed some updates on our Workstations and TurtleBot2 Netbooks.

 Every workstations and netbooks are now configured with ROS HYDRO.